-You can walk around in the dark, but when it’s pitch black there is a chance something bad could happen.
+You can walk around in the dark, but when it’s pitch black, there is a chance something bad could happen.
 You can stub your toe, run into a wall, or fall down some steps.
 It’s less likely that you will do those things if the lights are on.
-By the same token, you want to keep the lights on when you are marketing, it lessens the chance of something bad happening.
-One way to keep the lights on is through research to understand your target audience.
+By the same token, you want to keep the lights on when you are marketing– it lessens the chance of something bad happening.
+One way to keep the lights on is through research to gather audience insights.

 Our research capabilities are not limited to our readers in the automotive aftermarket.
-We can also recruit consumer panels.
+We can also recruit consumer panels to glean audience insights.
 Here’s one example of how we did that.
 The goal of the Women’s Industry Network is to attract, develop, and advance women in the collision industry.
 Last year, they came to us to see if we could determine what factors were important to young people in choosing a career, and if there were any differences between the types of people who choose careers in collision or auto repair, and those who don’t.

 Want to make data driven decisions?
-Go to the Research page at Babcox.com to see some of the ways our research can help you market with the lights on.
+Go to the Research page at Babcox.com to see some of the ways our research and audience insights can help you market with the lights on.

 Bruce Kratofil has been the Audience Insights Manager at Babcox Media since 2017.
 Prior to that, he was the Market Strategy and Research Manager at The Plain Dealer, in Cleveland, Ohio.